DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Step 4: Make It Special

-Now the box becomes a tribute:
+Now the box becomes a tribute — simple, personal, and enough:

 • Nameplate: A small plaque with their name or dates.